urstrulykkr/product_review-system/README.md

 A Machine learning powered product review system.

-Run `install.sh` in Bash shell to start the app.
+Run `bash install.sh` in Bash shell to start the app.
 Windows users can use Git Bash for the shell.